Wanda Sykes: Career

+1990s

-Following a role with the National Security Agency (NSA), Sykes began her stand-up career at a Coors Light Super Talent Showcase in Washington, DC, where she performed for the first time in front of a live audience in 1987.
+Sykes began her stand-up career at a Coors Light Super Talent Showcase in Washington, D.C., where she performed for the first time in front of a live audience in 1987.

-She continued to perform at local venues while at the NSA until 1992, when she moved to New York City.
+She continued to perform on nights and weekends at local venues while at the NSA until 1992, when she moved to New York City.
 One of her early TV appearances was Russell Simmons' Def Comedy Jam in the early 1990s, where she shared the stage with Adele Givens, J. B. Smoove, D. L. Hughley, Bernie Mac, & Bill Bellamy.
 Working for the Hal Leonard publishing house, she edited a book entitled Polyrhythms – The Musician's Guide, by Peter Magadini.

 Her first big break came when opening for Chris Rock at Caroline's Comedy Club.

 In 1997, she joined the writing team on The Chris Rock Show and also made many appearances on the show.
 The writing team was nominated for four Emmys, and in 1999, won for Outstanding Writing for a Variety, Music, or Comedy Special.

 Since that time, she has appeared in the films Pootie Tang and on TV shows such as Curb Your Enthusiasm.
 In 2003, she starred in her own short-lived Fox network sitcom, Wanda at Large.
 The same year, Sykes appeared in an hour-long Comedy Central special, Tongue Untied.
 That network also ranked her No. 70 on its list of the 100 greatest all-time stand ups.
 She served as a correspondent for HBO's Inside the NFL, hosted Comedy Central's popular show Premium Blend, and voiced a recurring character named Gladys on Comedy Central's puppet show Crank Yankers.
 She also had a short-lived show on Comedy Central called Wanda Does It.